 Poor Clitoral Simulation

 The increase in blood circulation because of clitoral stimulation or orgasm triggers discomfort and pain in the vulvar area.

 Discomfort When Sitting

 If you have vulvodynia, you won’t be able to sit for a long time.
 You might trigger more pain if you use a sanitary napkin or tampon on your periods, or even if you wear tight trousers.

 The private gynaecologist asks you about your medical and sexual history, past surgeries and current symptoms.
 They perform pelvic examinations to evaluate the vulva and vagina, even if you don’t have any visual symptoms.
 They take a cell sample and blood sample and test it for infections, along with identifying other painful areas, hormonal levels and pelvic floor muscles.
 They also perform a cotton swab test, where they apply gentle pressure to the vulva to know the cause of pain.
 Finally, they may take a biopsy test.

 How Is Vulvodynia Treated?

 When you’re treating vulvodynia, you must know the cause.
 Common pelvic pain treatment options include therapy (pelvic floor physical therapy, biofeedback therapy and TENS therapy), surgery and medication (topical creams, steroids, nerve blockers and anaesthetics).
 Though women don’t mention vulvodynia to their doctors out of shame, it’s a common condition that must be treated.
 They would treat vulvar pain and prevent bacterial or yeast infections, precancers, diabetes, genitourinary syndrome and herpes.

 Never use over-the-counter treatments for yeast infections without consulting the doctor, as they would recommend the right treatment to manage the symptoms.
-If you’re looking for a gynaecologist in London, please contact us at Well Women Clinic.
+If you’re looking for a private gynaecologist in London, please contact us at Well Women Clinic.